 The water resources monitoring programs that have significant relevance to this GSP are the United, Ventura Water, and VCWPD groundwater resource monitoring programs.
 Details regarding groundwater monitoring locations (i.e., wells) and parameters monitored by these agencies/programs are provided in Section 5.
-In summary, United monitors groundwater quality and/or elevations in 20 wells across Mound Basin, while Ventura Water monitors their two active M&I water_supply wells in the Basin, and VCWPD variably monitors threetwo to four wells (currently or formerly used for agricultural and industrial water supply) in the Basin.
-VCWPD is the California Statewide Groundwater Elevation Monitoring (CASGEM) monitoring entity for the basinBasin.
-VCWPD compiles the groundwater level data gathered by Ventura County staff with that gathered by other agencies and uploads the data to the CASGEM website in accordance with CASGEM program.
-The MBGSA plans to continue in this role and provide data consistent with the CASGEM program.
-The MBGSA plans to support GSP development, monitoring, and annual reporting, as detailed in Section 5.
+In summary, United monitors groundwater quality and/or elevations in 20 wells across Mound Basin, while Ventura Water monitors their two active M&I water supply wells in the Basin, and VCWPD variably monitors two to four wells (currently or formerly used for agricultural and industrial water supply) in the Basin.
+VCWPD is the California Statewide Groundwater Elevation Monitoring (CASGEM) monitoring entity for the Basin.
+VCWPD compiles the groundwater level data gathered by Ventura County staff with that gathered by other agencies and uploads the data to the CASGEM website in accordance with CASGEM program requirements.
+VCWPD will continue in this role and provide data consistent with the CASGEM program.
+The MBGSA plans to continue coordinating with these other programs/agencies to obtain groundwater elevation and quality data to support GSP development, monitoring, and annual reporting, as detailed in Section 5.

 As described in more detail in Sections 3.1 and 3.3, surface water is not diverted for beneficial uses from surface water bodies located within the Mound Basin.
 VCWPD monitors rainfall and surface water flow in selected streams (barrancas) in Mound Basin, as described in more detail in Sections 3.1, 3.2, and 3.3.
 VCWPD also monitors surface water flow in the Santa Clara River in the Oxnard Basin approximately 1.5 miles upstream from Mound Basin, as described in Sections 3.2 and 3.3.
-The City of Ventura monitors surface water quality in the Santa Clara River Estuary, pursuant to the discharge permit for the Ventura Water Reclamation Facility/WRF.
+The City of Ventura monitors surface water quality in the Santa Clara River Estuary, pursuant to the discharge permit for the VWRF.

-The existing water resource monitoring programs do not limit operational flexibility in the basinBasin.
+The existing water resource monitoring programs do not limit operational flexibility in the Basin.